Charlotte’s World Modern Cloth Nappies

 Growing up I wanted to be either a lawyer or a psychologist.
 Neither of these happened as I ended up moving to the UK and travelling around Europe.
 When I came home I studied to be a primary school teacher.
 I have a background in childcare and this seemed like the next step.
 It wasn’t until I had my daughter that I realised the statistics of how many nappies and wipes were going into landfill.
 (It’s around 800,000,000 nappies each year in Australia alone).
 I knew I had to try to change this for my daughters sake. *Enter Charlotte’s World*.

 What Are The Most Rewarding And Challenging Parts Of Your Job And Owning Your Own Business?

 I love answering people’s questions about using cloth nappies and accessories.
-I am so passionate about it I can talk for ages on the topic.
-I love when I help people to start using cloth and then they love it and never look back.
-The most challenging part is trying to get my name out there, even in my home town, and feeling sometimes like I have a very expensive hobby.
+I am so passionate about it, and can talk nonstop on the topic.
+I love when I help people to start using cloth, once they do they love it and never look back.
+The most challenging part is trying to get my name out there, even in my hometown, and feeling sometimes like I have a very expensive hobby.

 Whats Your End Goal?
 The Moment You'll Know You've Achieved What You Want To?